 Q. Why does your work stand out from others who do what you do?

-A. At TLC we are "The nice guys".
+A. At TLC we are "The nice guys and girl".
 We strive to help people save money but still get the quality they expect.
 The service industry has changed dramatically in just a couple of decades.
 Do to hard economic times, people now flock to the lowest pricesto save a dollar and are not really getting the best service available.
 In a recent study it was discovered that 75% of people who received poor customer service at several leading discount retailers, stated that they would shop there again because of their low prices.
 At TLC we aim to provide excellent service and top notch customer service at a reasonable cost.

 Q. What do you like most about your job?